Codemon72/Spickzettel/React.md

 #### Hooks
 Hooks are ways that you can tell React what's going on in your program or that you can respond to things that are happening in the program.
+- **Note**: React wants to updates the DOM only when absolutely **necessary**.
+It's only gonna do that when we explicitly tell it to.
+And the way that we can tell it to do that is by using what is called a React Hook.

 - `useState` - returns an array with the first element being the value, the second a function.
+  - the first value contains the variable, object or array we want to keep up to date, the second is the function to update it.
+Whatever we pass into the function is going to be the new value of the useState.
+  - whatever we pass into useState() is going to be the default value.
   - integrate like this:
   ```js
   const [currentCount, setCurrentCount] = useState(0);